spack/spack/lib/spack/docs/module_file_support.rst

 .. note::

-   If your machine does not already have a module system installed, we advice to use either Environment Modules or LMod.
+   If your machine does not already have a module system installed, we advise you to use either Environment Modules or LMod.
 See :ref:`InstallEnvironmentModules` for more details.

 ----------------------